midlantica/LovelyBunchOfCoconuts/content/grifts/reparations.md

 ---
 title: 'Reparations'
 grift: 'Reparations'
-decode: 'Punish people for the sins of others, long dead.'
+decode: 'Punish people for the sins of long-dead others.'
 ---